microsoft/CNTK/Examples/Recommendsystem/deepWide/REAMDE.md

 ## How To Use

-firstly, in order to use your data, you can set your own parameters.
+firstly, in order to train model on your own data, you can set your own parameters.
 ```
     params = {
         'feature_cnt': 194081,